DaisukeDaisuke/AwaitFormOptions/README.md

 			options: [
 				new HPFormOptions($player),
 			],
-			neverRejects: false, // If true, the awaitFormOption propagates the AwaitFormException to the generator.
+			neverRejects: false, // If false, the awaitFormOption propagates the AwaitFormException to the generator.
 			throwExceptionInCaller: false, // If true, awaitFormOption will throw an exception on the caller );
 	} catch (FormValidationException) {